rabbitmq/ra/docs/internals/INTERNALS.md

 Followers process the same set of commands but simply throw away any effects returned by the state machine.

-To ensure we not re-issue effects on recovery each `ra` server persists its `last_applied` index.
+To ensure we do not re-issue effects on recovery each `ra` server persists its `last_applied` index.
 When the server restarts it replays its log until this point and throws away any resulting effects as they should already have been issued.